lingtalfi/Kit/README.md

 History Log
 =============

+- 1.12.4 -- 2021-03-02

+    - update ConfStorageInterface->getPageConf signature with php8 notation

 - 1.12.3 -- 2020-12-08

-    - Fix lpi-deps not using natsort.
+    - Fix lpi-deps not using natsort

 - 1.12.2 -- 2020-12-04